Cash Advance Apps That Work With Any Bank in 2026

 5. MoneyLion

 MoneyLion is a broader financial platform that includes a cash advance feature called Instacash alongside banking, investing, and credit-building tools.
+See our guide to the best cash advance apps for a full comparison.

 How cash advance apps connect to your bank